Govcraft/acton-htmx/templates/project/README.md

-# Acton HTMX Project Templates
+# Acton DX Project Templates

-This directory contains templates for generating new Acton HTMX projects with the `acton htmx new` command.
+This directory contains templates for generating new Acton DX projects with the `acton-dx htmx new` command.

 ## Structure